MMOU: A Massive Multi-Task Omni Understanding and Reasoning Benchmark for Long and Complex Real-World Videos: Additional Dataset Statistics

 \section{Additional Dataset Statistics}

 Table~\ref{tab:video_categories} presents the distribution of videos across major categories and their respective subcategories, providing a quantitative overview of the dataset’s content diversity.

-In \cref{tab:option_dist}, we show the distribution of correct answer among the 10 answer options for our proposed MMOU benchmark.
-We ensure that the correct answer is distributed uniformly among the 10 option categories.
+In \cref{tab:option_dist,tab:option_dist_mini}, we show the distribution of correct answers among the 10 answer options for the MMOU test and test-mini subsets respectively.
+We ensure that the correct answer is distributed approximately uniformly among all 10 option categories in both subsets.